Board of Directors

 Kristen Smith

-Kristen Smith (Vice President) is an Investment Manager in the Melbourne office of Omni Bridgeway (formerly IMF Bentham) with responsibility for due diligence and management of funded cases.
+Kristen is the Portfolio Manager – Australia and a Senior Investment Manager at Omni Bridgeway Limited, a leading global litigation finance and legal risk management company.
+Kristen oversees Omni Bridgeway’s Australian investment portfolio and investments team in addition to managing a range of funded claims.
 Prior to joining Omni in November 2015, Kristen worked in Slater and Gordon’s Commercial and Project Litigation team from 2008 with a practice focused on corporations law matters and financial services disputes.
 Kristen has extensive litigation experience and brings key skills to the project management aspects of complex litigation.
 Kristen has previously worked on a number of successful class action matters and large scale out-of-court settlement schemes with major Australian banks.
 Prior to joining Slater and Gordon, she worked at Dundas & Wilson (now CMS) in Scotland and as an Associate to the Supreme Court of Victoria’s Associate Justice Efthim.
 In 2004 she was awarded the Victoria Law Foundation Chief Justice’s Medal for Excellence and Community Service.
 She graduated from the University of Melbourne in 2005 with a Bachelor degree in Law (Honours) and Arts.

 Director